Independent comparison of registered agent services for North Carolina LLCs and corporations.

 Source: North Carolina Secretary of State · Statute reference N.C.G.S. §57D-2-40

-For most North Carolina LLCs, Northwest Registered Agent ranks first on privacy and Mainstay Filing offers the best value at $99/year.
+For most North Carolina LLCs, Northwest Registered Agent ranks first on privacy and reliability.
+Mainstay Filing earns the Editor's Choice for value at $99/year with the same core features.
 State-specific options like North Carolina Registered Agent.co specialize in same-state filings.

 Commercial services range $50–$250 per year.
 Mainstay Filing is $99/yr; Northwest is $125/yr; ZenBusiness is $199/yr; LegalZoom is $249/yr.